lrsjng/jquery-twinkle/README.md

 ### v0.5 · *2011-09-??*

-*
+* refactored
+* updated ModPlug to version 0.6

 ### v0.4 · *2011-09-22*

-* fixed problem with closed tags like <input />, now all elements should be twinkable
+* fixed problem with closed tags like `&lt;input /&gt;`, now all elements should be twinkable
 * removed `release` folder